DerMolo/JAMLIST.FM/DEPLOY_TO_GITHUB.md

 ---

-## 🚢 Deploying to Vercel from GitHub
+## Deploying to Vercel from GitHub

-Once your code is on GitHub, deploying is easy:
+Once your code is on GitHub, deploying is straightforward:

 ### 1. Connect Vercel to GitHub